owen-it/laravel-auditing-doc/audit-presentation.md

 # Audit presentation

-Keeping a history of changes for a model is only half of it.
-The next step is to display them to the user.
+With `Audit` records in the database, the next step is to display them to the user.
-To aid in such task, there are a few methods that the `Audit` model provides.
+To aid in such task, the `Audit` model provides a few methods.

 ## Metadata